Jena-Earth-Observation-School/sdc-tools/docs/content/02_Getting_Started/01_00_Data_Access.md

     - `"mswep"`: Multi-Source Weighted-Ensemble Precipitation (MSWEP) daily
 - `vec`: Filter the returned data spatially by either providing the name of a SALDi site in the format `"siteXX"`, where XX is the site number (e.g.
-`"site06"`), or a vector file path defining an area of interest as a subset of a SALDi site.
+`"site06"`), or a path to a vector file (any format [fiona](https://github.com/Toblerity/Fiona) can handle, e.g. `.geojson`, `.shp`, `.gpkg`) that defines an area of interest as a subset of a SALDi site.
 Providing a vector file outside the spatial extent of the SALDi sites will result in an empty dataset.
+Please note, that always the bounding box of the provided geometry will be used to load the data.
 - `time_range`: Filter the returned data temporally by providing a tuple of strings in the format `("YY-MM-dd", "YY-MM-dd")`, or `None` to return all available data.